 - Remove the skins of peppers and the paper from the garlic.

-- Place in a blender the tomatillos, garlic, cilantro, and jalapeno peppers.
+- Place in a blender the tomatillos, garlic, cilantro, oregano, and jalapeno peppers.
 Puree until the mixture is smooth.

 Prepare meat